 Our school rules and expectations apply similarly at break and lunch times.
 Duty staff will reward children by using praise and sharing with class teachers any good behaviour they have seen.
-They will reward classes and children bymoving pegs up or by giving hundred squares.
-At lunch time and break time, unwanted behaviours will be recorded in the class behaviour
+At lunch time and break time, unwanted behaviours will be reported to the class teacher and recorded on CPOMS.